conan-io/docs/reference/conanfile/tools/layout.rst

 In the example above, we defined explicit values for the directories and patterns for illustration purposes.
-However, the many of the directories and patterns have default values.
+However, many of the directories and patterns have default values.
 So, here we show the equivalent `self.copy()` statements for the case where ``LayoutPackager.package()`` is used with the default values of `self.cpp` and `self.patterns`.